a-bonus/a-bonus.github.io/m1-lecture.md

 ## Part 4: Describing Data with Numbers

+> **Before proceeding:** Make sure you understand variable classification from [Part 3](#part-3-classifying-variables).
+> The measurement level of your variable (nominal, ordinal, scale) determines which descriptive statistics you can use.
+> Using the wrong statistic for your measurement level is one of the most common errors in statistics!
+>
+> **Key connection:** Measurement level (Part 3) → Appropriate statistics (Part 4)

 Once you've collected data, the first step is to summarize it.
 With scale (numerical) data, we use two types of summary statistics:

 1. **Central Tendency** - Where is the "center" or "typical" value?